 Vehicles: No vehicle larger than a passenger car, van, or one-ton pickup truck may be brought to, parked on, or stored on the property in conjunction with a home business except that:

+One tow-truck may be used and stored on a residential lot so long as it has been approved by the Town Council.

 Occasional deliveries and pick-ups by commercial small package delivery organizations such as the USPS, FedEx, UPS of DHL are exempt from this requirement.

 Tanker trucks, box vans, delivery vans, and similar vehicles may not be stored on site.
 Such vehicles may be located off site in an approved and licensed off-site storage location.